xraverx/politicz/README.md

 ### Usage

-To run the game, use the commands:
+To run the game, enter the directory and run the politicz.py file:
 ```
 cd politicz
 python3 politicz.py